storacha/specs/w3-ucan.md

 ### Revocation Authority

-The value of the `with` field MUST be the [DID] of the principal that issued the [UCAN] been revoked or some [UCAN] in its proof chain.
+The value of the `with` field MUST be the [DID] of the principal that issued the [UCAN] being revoked or some [UCAN] in its proof chain.

 Revocation where [DID] in the `with` field is not an issuer of the [UCAN] or the proofs it depends on SHOULD be considered obsolete.

-Implementations MAY choose to consider revocations from certain [authority] even if they are not part of the proof chain.
-For example service could proactively revoke [UCAN] chain when actual issuer keys are is compromised.
+Implementations MAY choose to consider revocations from a certain [authority] even if they are not part of the proof chain.
+For example service could proactively revoke [UCAN] chain when an issuer's keys are compromised.

 ### Revocation Subject

-The `nb.ucan` field MUST be a [link] to the [UCAN] been revoked.
+The `nb.ucan` field MUST be a [link] to the [UCAN] being revoked.

 ### Revocation Proof